citp/privacy-policy-historical/s/st/sty/styledrops.com.md

 In an attempt to provide you with increased value, we may include third party links on our site.
 These linked sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these linked sites (including if a specific link does not work).

 **Changes to our policy**
-This policy was last modified on September 1, 2003.
+This policy was last modified on May 23, 2018.
 If we decide to change our privacy policy, we will post those changes on this page.
 Policy changes will apply only to information collected after the date of the change.

 **Questions and feedback
 ** We welcome your questions, comments, and concerns about privacy.
 Please send us any and all feedback pertaining to privacy, or any other issue.